matthaws/react-workshop-2/README.md

 * Render props

-Along the way we may brush up against some new Javascript syntax or CSS properties that you may not yet have seen including:
+Along the way we may brush up against some new CSS properties that you may not yet have seen including:

 * `display: contents`